 Chinese medicine, martial arts and Daoist philosophy all form the roots of qigong, alternately spelled chi kung or chi gong.
 It is considered a mind-body-spirit practice that coordinates breath, movements and meditation in thousands of specific exercises and breathing techniques.
 While variously focusing on health, martial skill or spiritual development, all qigong exercises rely on cultivating and balancing chi—the life-force or natural electrical energy found in living beings.
 Qigong might be for you if you need a gentle, therapeutic form of movement to go with meditation.
 Check out this easy 7-minute routine to invigorate your chi.

-Meditation is something we go into more detail about over at our Ultimate Well-Being program (UWB), check it out today!
+Hence, meditation is something we go into more detail about over at our Ultimate Well-Being program (UWB), check it out today!